-The County of San Bernardino Department of Airports (County) identifies four primary volatile organic compound (VOC) contaminants associated with the Chino Airport groundwater plume: trichloroethene (TCE), 1,2,3-trichloropropane (1,2,3-TCP), cis-1,2-dichloroethene (cis-1,2-DCE), and 1,2-dichloroethane (1,2-DCA) with TCE and 1,2,3-TCP being the most frequently detected contaminants at the highest concentrations.
-For each of the four primary contaminants, the table below lists the California maximum contaminant level (MCL) and the maximum concentrations detected in groundwater samples from wells within the plume over the last five years.
+The County of San Bernardino Department of Airports (County) identifies four primary volatile organic compound (VOC) contaminants associated with the Chino Airport groundwater plumes: trichloroethene (TCE), 1,2,3-trichloropropane (1,2,3-TCP), cis-1,2-dichloroethene (cis-1,2-DCE), and 1,2-dichloroethane (1,2-DCA) with TCE and 1,2,3-TCP being the most frequently detected contaminants at the highest concentrations.
+For each of the four primary contaminants, the table below lists the California maximum contaminant level (MCL) and the maximum concentrations detected in groundwater samples from wells within the plumes over the last five years.

 Table 1.
-Maximum Concentration of Contaminants of Concern between July 2018 to June 2023
+Maximum Concentration of Contaminants of Concern between January 2019 to December 2023